Bow School: Subjects

-Bow teaches a number of subjects, including at GCSE, stretched across a five period day throughout the week.
+Bow teaches a number of subjects, including at GCSE and A Level, stretched across a five period day throughout the week.

 The school operates a sixth form provision in consortium with Langdon Park School, St Paul's Way Trust School and Mulberry Stepney Green Maths, Computing and Science College.
-The sixth form consortium is known as Sixth Form East.
-Head of sixth form at Bow School is Nadia Dellagana.
+The sixth form consortium is known as Bow Sixth Form.
+The Head of sixth form at Bow School is Atif Khan.